jgray13/Animated-Clock/README.md

 # Animated-Clock
-An animated clock made using HTML, CSS and javaSript.
+An animated clock made with HTML, CSS and JavaSript.

-The current date and time is set and formatted with javaScript.
+The current date and time is set and formatted with JavaScript.
 This is displayed as a digital clock using CSS for styling.

 The clock is animated so it bounces around the screen with CSS animation.